jwagner/simplex-noise.js/README.md

 ### 4.0.0
 - Reworked the API so you can import the noise functions individually.
   When combined with tree-shaking this helps with build sizes.
+- Removed the built in version of the alea PRNG to focus the library to do only one thing.
+   If you want to continue to use it you'll have to install and import it separately.
+- Test coverage is now at 100%

 ### 3.0.1
 - Include simplex-noise.ts as source file, fixes sourcemap warnings.